-The compressor and condenser are usually located on the outside air portion of the air conditioner.
+The compressor and condenser portion of the air conditioner are usually located outside.
 The evaporator is located on the inside of the house, sometimes as an add-on part to the furnace.

-The working fluid leaves the compressor as a hot, high pressure gas and flows into the condenser.
-If you looked at the air conditioner part outside a house, look for the part that has metal fins all around.
-The fins act just like a radiator in a car and helps the heat go away, or dissipate, more quickly.
+The central air conditioning system works by circulating refrigerant to the compressor as a cool, low-pressure gas and the compressor squeezes the fluid.
+This packs the molecules of the refrigerant closer together.
+The closer the molecules are together, the higher its energy and its temperature.
+The refrigerant leaves the compressor as hot, high-pressure gas and flows into the condenser.
+If you looked at the air conditioner outside a house, look for the part that has metal fins all around.
+The fins act just like a radiator in a car and help the heat go away, or dissipate, more quickly.

 When the working fluid leaves the condenser, its temperature is much cooler and it has changed from a gas to a liquid under high pressure.
-The liquid goes into the evaporator through a very tiny, narrow hole.
+The next step of how an air conditioner works consists of circulating the refrigerant into the evaporator through a very tiny, narrow hole.
 On the other side, the liquid’s pressure drops and when it does it begins to evaporate into a gas.

 As the liquid changes to gas and evaporates, it extracts heat from the air around it.
 The heat in the air is needed to separate the molecules of the fluid from a liquid to a gas.
 The evaporator also has metal fins to help exchange the thermal energy with the surrounding air.
 By the time the working fluid leaves the evaporator, it is a cool, low-pressure gas.
 It then returns to the compressor to begin its trip all over again.